artefactual/automation-tools/README.md

 * `--ss-url URL, -s URL`: Storage Service URL.
 Default: http://127.0.0.1:8000
 * `--transfer-type TYPE`: Type of transfer to start.
 One of: 'standard' (default), 'unzipped bag', 'zipped bag', 'dspace'.
 * `--files`: If set, start transfers from files as well as folders.
+* `--hide`: If set, hides the Transfer and SIP once completed.

 Hooks
 -----